-The Golden Gate Bridge is an icon that represents California and the Bay Area, but across the Bay and the Oakland Bay Bridge is Emeryville, home of the infamous animation studio, Pixar.
-A studio where the names John Lassetter, Andrew Stanton and Pete Docter are synonymous with Walt Disney, a studio that brings amazing storytelling to animation.
+The Golden Gate Bridge is an icon that represents California and the Bay Area, but across the Bay and the Oakland Bay Bridge is a town called Emeryville, home of the infamous animation studio, Pixar.
+A studio where the names John Lassetter, Andrew Stanton and Pete Docter are synonymous with Walt Disney, a studio that brings fantastic storytelling to animation.

 Unlike other studios, Pixar is not open to the public.
 I was so fortunate to visit Pixar for The Good Dinosaur Event during a Disney-Pixar press junket.
 The very place world-class animators, genius technical artists, incredible imaginative directors, and superheroes of other teams that create, animate and tell the best stories.

 As we drove into the Pixar neighborhood, much of it was a reflection of Pixar films; I realized the sometimes great inspiration comes from our surroundings.
 Pixar transforms the ordinary into extraordinary.

 We stepped off the shuttle onto the 22-acre campus and walked a long, wide walkway, shaded by perfectly placed trees on each side.

 Here, on this campus, before it became Pixar, it was:

 - Home to the Oakland Oaks baseball team

 - A horse racing track

 - Del Monte fruit cocktail canning factory